 Another weird quirk I encountered with my first gig was with how hourly rates are determined.
-I had defined my hourly rate for computer help related tasks at $20/hr yet, TaskRabbit matched me with a Client with an $18/hr task.
-I think you should update your algorithm, guys.
+I had defined my hourly rate for computer help related tasks at $20/hr and yet, TaskRabbit matched me with a Client with an $18/hr task.

 What if Taskers could work with Clients on a repeat basis?
 Let’s say that after a successful engagement with a Tasker, the Client has another related task the following week.
 Wouldn’t you want to seek out the same trusted Tasker for help rather than let TaskRabbit mysteriously conjure up some random matchup with someone new?

 Maybe this functionality already exists and I have yet to discover it.
 If so, please let me know in the comments section below!